Floorp-Projects/Floorp/testing/mozbase/manifestdestiny/README.md

 terms).

 * path: full path to the test
-* relpath: relative path starting from the root manifest location
-* name: file name of the test
+* name: short name of the test; this is the (usually) relative path specified in the section name
 * here: the parent directory of the manifest
 * manifest: the path to the manifest containing the test